 The Township's Citizen Participation Plan (CPP) is an essential component of the 2020-2024 Consolidated Plan.
-The CPP is the process by which Middletown identifies the policies and procedures
+The CPP is the process by which Middletown identifies the policies and procedures to be used to encourage citizen participation and involvement in the development of the Five-Year Consolidated Plan, programs/activities undertaken pursuant to the Plan, substantial Plan amendments, and the preparation of the Annual Performance Report.

 Middletown Township believes that citizen participation and planning are central to the success of community development efforts.
 The Township is committed to successfully engaging and involving its residents in making decisions about how to invest in the future of its neighborhoods.
-Participation by residents of predominantly low- and moderate-income neighborhoods will strongly be encouraged in 2023.
+Participation by residents of predominantly low- and moderate-income neighborhoods will strongly be encouraged in 2024.
 Additionally, the Township continues to make particular efforts to reach special-needs populations, as all meeting facilities are accessible to handicapped individuals.

-Consistent with the CPP, the Township expects to conduct at least two (2) community meetings in 2023 to advertise its home rehabilitation program.
+Consistent with the CPP, the Township expects to conduct at least two (2) community meetings in 2024 to advertise its home rehabilitation program.
 The Township will enhance notification procedures by issuing press releases, by including articles in the published "Middletown Matters" publication, and by including announcements on the Township's website and cable TV channel and sharing information with local churches and neighborhood organizations in our low- and moderate-income neighborhoods.

-On March 9, 2023, the 2023 Action Plan document was made available to the public for review and comment at the Township of Middletown Department of Planning and Community Development for a period of 30 days.
-At that time the FY2023 Action Plan was based on the anticipated allocation amount.
+On March 7, 2024, the 2024 Action Plan document was made available to the public for review and comment at the Township of Middletown Department of Planning and Community Development for a period of 30 days.
+At that time the FY2024 Action Plan was based on the anticipated allocation amount.

-A public meeting to review the draft Action Plan will be conducted on March 24, 2023.
+A public meeting to review the draft Action Plan will be conducted on March 21, 2024.
 This meeting reviewed the basic elements of the Plan, and proposed strategies in detail.
 Any public comments received during the comment period, at the meeting or in writing within the time period will be addressed in the plan document.

-This meeting and all future 2023 meetings will be held at times and locations convenient to potential and actual beneficiaries of CDBG assisted activities, with accommodations for persons with disabilities.
+This meeting and all future 2024 meetings will be held at times and locations convenient to potential and actual beneficiaries of CDBG assisted activities, with accommodations for persons with disabilities.